Mensho Tokyo is a fantastically unique ramen shop in Bunkyo with a top-notch chef that sources the freshest ingredients from local farmers.

 Doesn’t it just make you start to drool!?
 Now that’s an introduction to a ramen shop.

-The thing that is easy to miss about this shop is this: it sources ingredients from local suppliers and cares deeply about the quality of literally everything put into every bowl of ramen.
+The thing that is easy to miss about a ramen shop like Mensho is this: it sources ingredients from local suppliers and cares deeply about the quality of literally everything put into every bowl of ramen.

 You’ll find this is quite common in Japan — where the owner actually cares and pushes their craft.
 It’s something to admire.